isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/SearchSG.md

 it enhances search relevance, accuracy, and user satisfaction, helping citizens quickly and efficiently find accurate information across all government websites.
-Since its beta launch in June 2022, SearchSG has facilitated over 3.73 million searches, averaging 300,000 searches per month.
+Since its beta launch in June 2022, SearchSG has facilitated 4.2 million searches, averaging 300,000 searches per month.
 The platform has enabled government agencies to enhance content and user experience based on real-time search data.
 Additionally, SearchSG has reduced search time by 67%, saving users an average of 6.1 minutes per search.</p>